US Arms and Mexico

 Contribution by León Castellanos-Jankiewicz (Asser) and Jonathan Lowy (Global Action on Gun Violence)

-The defendants are of the Massachusetts case are: Smith & Wesson Brands, Inc.; Barrett Firearms Manufacturing, Inc.; Beretta USA Corp.; Century International Arms, Inc.; Colt’s Manufacturing Company LLC; Glock, Inc.; Sturm, Ruger & Co., Inc.; and Witmer Public Safety Group, Inc.
+The defendants in the Massachusetts case are: Smith & Wesson Brands, Inc.; Barrett Firearms Manufacturing, Inc.; Beretta USA Corp.; Century International Arms, Inc.; Colt’s Manufacturing Company LLC; Glock, Inc.; Sturm, Ruger & Co., Inc.; and Witmer Public Safety Group, Inc.

 The claimant argues that the defendants’ business practices have resulted in the trafficking of lethal firearms from the US across the border to criminal organisations.
 As a result, the consequences for Mexico have been an “exponential” growth in the homicide rate and an overall destabilising effect on the Mexican society.
 While the actionable harm occurred in Mexico, it was caused by conduct within US territory.